 Purple & Pink Boho Buffet

 This art deco buffet had good bones and I actually like the look of the art deco pieces usually.
 I knew I could transfrom this one into the boho style.
-Available in my Etsy store now.

 Someone had already put a coat of paint on it so the normal prep was not needed (see my blog post on prepping furniture).